-First elected in June 2004, Brad Trost is the Member of Parliament for Saskatoon-University, an urban constituency in east central Saskatchewan that has the University of Saskatchewan at its heart.
+First elected in June 2004, Brad Trost is the Member of Parliament for Saskatoon-University, an urban constituency in east central Saskatchewan, which has the University of Saskatchewan at its heart.

 As a Member of Parliament, Brad has concentrated on issues important to Saskatchewan.
-In particular, Brad has emphasized agriculture and energy issues and worked to support local infrastructure, including the University of Saskatchewan.
+In particular, Brad has emphasized energy and agricultural issues and worked to support local infrastructure, including the University of Saskatchewan.
 Brad has also taken a special interest in mining issues, including introducing legislation to open up Canada’s uranium sector to foreign investment.

-Brad formerly served as a member on the House of Commons Standing Committee on Natural Resources, and International Trade Committee and before that, the Industry Committee.
-He is the founder of the Conservative Party’s Energy Caucus and is a member of the cross-party Pro-Life Caucus.
-He has also served as an elected vice-chair of the Canada-U.S. Parliamentary Association for six years.
+Brad also served as a member on the House of Commons Standing Committee on Natural Resources.
+He has also served as a member of the International Trade Committee and before that, the Industry Committee.
+He is the founder of the Conservative Party’s Energy Caucus and is a member of the Pro-Life Caucus.
+He has also served as an elected vice-chair of the Canada-U.S. Parliamentary Association.